 The thing that stood out most about Wildbit’s success story—of serving more than 100,000 companies—is that it doesn’t sound much like that at all.

-The company started was built out of a cash-flow positive consulting firm by a husband-and-wife founder team who started building products to solve their own problems, and insist on 40-hour weeks for themselves and their employees.
+The company was built out of a cash-flow positive consulting firm by a husband-and-wife founder team.
+They started building products to solve their own problems.
+They insist on 40-hour weeks for themselves and their employees.

 And instead of cashing out, Wildbit is focused on ensuring that their company is the one that stays intact and independently successful for many years to come.